Superfund Sites in Reuse in California

 - Superfund Site Profile Page

-The San Fernando Valley (Area 2) Superfund site (SFV Area 2) is one of four Superfund sites in California’s San Fernando Valley.
+The San Fernando Valley (Area 2) Superfund site is one of four Superfund sites in California’s San Fernando Valley.
 It covers about 6,680 acres.
 The San Fernando Valley groundwater basin provides drinking water to residents in Los Angeles, Burbank and Glendale.
 In 1980, several cities in the San Fernando Valley found contamination in drinking water wells.
 The chemicals found in wells were used widely by many industries, including aerospace and defense manufacturing, machinery degreasing, dry cleaning and metal plating.
-EPA added the site to the National Priorities List (NPL) in 1986.
-A pump-and-treat system addresses the volatile organic compound contamination in the regional groundwater aquifer.
-The system provides a critical and drought resistant clean drinking water source to Glendale.
-Remedial designs are underway to help the system capture more contamination.
+EPA added the site to the National Priorities List in 1986.
+A pump-and-treat system addresses volatile organic compound contamination in the regional groundwater aquifer.
+The system provides drought-resistant clean drinking water source for Glendale.
+Remedial designs underway will help the system capture more contamination.
 EPA is completing reporting on a vapor intrusion assessment from groundwater across Area 2.
-In 2004, EPA began studying chromium contamination at the site.
+In 2004, the agency began studying chromium contamination at the site.
 EPA set up the Glendale Chromium area in 2007 to address chromium contamination in groundwater.
-A draft feasibility study was submitted in 2022 to identify remedial alternatives for chromium and final feasibility study is anticipated in 2024.
+In 2022, a draft feasibility study identified cleanup options for chromium.
+The feasibility study is ongoing, but an ion exchange system is currently in place to remove Chromium contamination in the regional groundwater aquifer.
+The groundwater treatment plant serves as the existing Glendale South and Glendale North interim remedy.
+Since the start of operation of the groundwater treatment plant in 2000, an estimated 58 billion gallons of water has been treated with over 83,000 pounds of VOCs and over 800 pounds of Chromium removed.
 Continued uses at the site include industrial, residential, recreational and commercial areas.

 For more information: